Need to request a data security consultation

 The first fact to remember is that the research data belongs to the University of Pittsburgh and not the researcher.
 It has become common practice to store some level of personal information in the Cloud with services such as Box, Google Drive, Dropbox, Salesforce.com, Evernote, Office365, and Amazon.
 Using such services can often result in cost savings; however, special attention must be paid to potential security risks, export control restrictions, and data ownership issues.

 Currently, the University’s sanctioned cloud-based storage is Pitt Box.
 Only data that meets HIPAA de-identification standards should be stored on Pitt Box.
 For identifiable information, the best practice is to store the data on a server maintained by Computing Services and Systems Development (CSSD) or a server that has been sanctioned by UPMC’s Information Security Group.
 Using departmental servers to store research data is not recommended.
 These servers must be approved by the Pitt Information Security Officer and require extensive and costly IT support to maintain all the virus, malware, service updates, and incident response standards.
-If you plan to use the Pitt Box to store data, review the What Types of Data Can I Store on Box? page.
+If you plan to use the Pitt Box to store data, review the Best Practices for Storing Data in the Cloud section.

 If you are considering the storage of any data outside of Pitt or UPMC networks, working through Pitt’s Purchasing Services will help you address the following questions that will be required by the University: